robtweed/qewd/up/docs/Life_Cycle_Events.md

 The filename is **beforeHandler.js**.
 Its name is case-sensitive.

-The *beforeHandler* hook is only relevant to:

-- APIs invoked in Monolithic applications
-- APIs that are invoked on the *Orchestrator* within MicroService applications

 It is applied to **all** of the above API requests, and is invoked on the QEWD Worker process that handles the API

-Its most common use is for determining whether or not the request has been authenticated, and rejecting un-authenticated or otherwise invalid requests before the appropriate API handler method is invoked.
+Its most common uses are:

+  - in a Monolithic application, for determining whether or not the request has been authenticated, and rejecting un-authenticated or otherwise invalid requests before the appropriate API handler method is invoked.

+  - in a MicroService application, for establishing and sunsequently maintaining a QEWD Session that is linked to the incoming JWT that is included with the user's request, eg for cacheing user-specific data for the duration of the user's activity.

-**Note**: Although the *beforeHandler* hook is applied to all of the above API requests, it can be over-ridden on a per-API basis by setting a route's [*applyBeforeHandler* property to *false*](https://github.com/robtweed/qewd/blob/master/up/docs/Routes.md#the-beforehandler-hook-in-monolithic-applications).
+**Note**: In a Monolithic application, although the *beforeHandler* hook is applied to all of the above API requests, it can be over-ridden on a per-API basis by setting a route's [*applyBeforeHandler* property to *false*](https://github.com/robtweed/qewd/blob/master/up/docs/Routes.md#the-beforehandler-hook-in-monolithic-applications).

-Its placement depends on what mode you are using:
+The placement of the *beforeHandler.js* file depends on what mode you are using:

 #### Monolith